salrashid123/gce_metadata_server/README.md

 print(_metadata.get(request,"instance/id"))
 ```

-You can also run the metadata server directly in your app or in unit tests:
+You can also launch the metadata server directly from your app or use in unit tests:

 ```golang
 package main